Single Step Workflow

 Event types are validated at compile time, so you will get an error message if for instance you return an event that is never consumed by another Node.

-Before moving into the Workflow creation process, we recommend having the monitoring system in place.
-It could make the learning curve of how Workflow works much more easier.
-The best way to monitoring Workflow is with Inspector.
+Before start creating Workflows, we recommend having the monitoring system in place.
+It could make the learning curve of how the system works much more easier.
+The best way to monitoring a Workflow is with [Inspector](https://inspector.dev/).

 INSPECTOR_INGESTION_KEY=nwse877auxxxxxxxxxxxxxxxxxxxxxxxxxxxx